 Moving Between Houses Again

 During youth group, Eve and I stayed back and spent time together.
-I was aware of the risk—she's still dealing with the flu—but she's been careful, wearing a mask and keeping distance when needed.
+I was aware of the risk—she still was not feeling fully well—but she's been careful, wearing a mask and keeping distance when needed.
 Still, it lingered in the back of my mind.
 Some choices feel necessary even when they aren't ideal.

 After Youth Group